 This new injury is a new worker's compensation claim against your current employer.
 You need to file a Worker's Claim for Compensation form (your HR person has it) ASAP and advised whomever you're supposed to tell about this new injury.
-The old injury/fusion may come into play later, but I...Read more »
+The old injury/fusion may come into play...Read more »

 I am not working less hours.
 I was working as an auto technician and tore my rotator cuff.
 My restrictions are that I can not use that arm.
 I am awaiting surgery that is supposed to be scheduled.
 My employer is using me in a different position so that I do not have to...
 Read more »